noiceengg/tip-processor/README.md

 # Noice Tip Processor

-A typescript application that processes transactions for tips sent from/to noice on farcaster.
+A typescript application that processes transactions for tips sent from/to [noice on farcaster](https://noice.so/).

 ## What it does

-This processor handles **batch transaction processing** - collecting pending transactions from the db and executing them efficiently in batches through a smart wallet.
+This processor handles **batch transaction processing** - collecting pending transactions from the database and executing them efficiently in batches through an eip 7702 smart wallet.
 This approach significantly reduces gas costs compared to individual tip transaction processing.

 **Key capabilities:**
 - Processes ERC-20 token transfers using `transferFrom` operations